 2-4 pound pork shoulder roast, cut into 1″ chunks, removing as much fat as you can

-28 oz diced green chiles – the really big can (use more or less, to your taste)
+28 oz diced green chiles (use more or less, to your taste).
+If you like it SPICY use some 505, jarred green chile.

 2 fresh poblano peppers (optional)